 The Occupational Safety and Health Office develops programs and materials to improve safety on the job for workers in a wide range of occupations—from meatpacking and food processing plants to grocery stores, nursing homes and garment and textile factories.

-Since being re-established in 2000, the Organizing Department has energized and strengthened the UFCW’s long-term organizing strategy with a proactive approach that identifies, challenges and transforms them into opportunities to bring a voice to more of America’s workforce.
+The Organizing Department energizes and strengthens the UFCW’s long-term organizing strategy with a proactive approach that identifies, challenges and transforms them into opportunities to bring a voice to more of America’s workforce.

 Retail Stores Division

 The retail stores division assists the members, local unions, and regions/councils in organizing workers and contract negotiations in the retail industry.

 The Strategic Resources Department provides research and analysis to support UFCW organizing campaigns shaped to concentrate growth in our core industries, while also providing information and technical assistance in support of UFCW collective bargaining efforts.

 Council efforts build stronger communities, safer workplaces and a brighter future for workers and their families across North America.